Birthday Party Budget Calculator

 How much should you actually spend on a birthday party?
 Not what Instagram says — what real parents spend.
 Enter your details and this calculator gives you a realistic budget breakdown: venue, food, decorations, activities, and favors.
 No guilt trips, just real numbers.

-Written by Baljeet Aulakh | Last updated March 4, 2026
+Written by Baljeet Aulakh | Last updated May 18, 2026

-How Much Does a Birthday Party Cost?
+How Much Should You Spend on a Birthday Party?

-The average birthday party costs $300–$500 for a home party with 10–15 guests.
+According to Party Genius AI's budget data, most parents spend $300–$500 on a home party with 10–15 guests.
 Key expenses include food ($5–12 per child), cake ($30–80), decorations ($20–60), and entertainment ($50–300).
-Use the free Party Genius budget calculator below to get a personalized cost breakdown for your exact guest count and party setup.
+Use the free Party Genius budget calculator below to set a personalized budget for your exact guest count and party setup.

 - $300–500